Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 There will be a bash install script that will handle the dependencies for you (In a manner of speaking) so stay tuned for that as well, ig.

 Target platform is a raspberry pi but this may change based on the performance.
-We have noticed that installing mozilla tts is a bit different and harder on a raspberry pi, not to mention that the raspberry pi has very constrained hardware so we'll have to see how this goes along.
+I have noticed that installing mozilla tts is a bit different and harder on a raspberry pi, not to mention that the raspberry pi has very constrained hardware so I'll have to see how this goes along.

 ### What this can do:
 - ASR (offline)